-When SpecFlow tests are executed the execution engine processes the test steps, executes the necessary test logic and either finish successfully or fails with some reason.
+When SpecFlow tests are executed, the execution engine processes the test steps, executing the necessary test logic and either finishing successfully or failing for various reasons.

-While the tests are executed the engine also outputs useful information about the execution to the test output.
-Therefore in some cases it makes sense to investigate the test output even if the test was passing.
+While executing the tests, the engine outputs information about the execution to the test output.
+In some cases it makes sense to investigate the test output even if the test passes.

-The test output shows by default the executed test steps, the invoked test logic methods (bindings) and the execution time of the longer operations.
-The information displayed in the test output can also be configured.
-See <trace> configuration element.
+By default, the test output includes the executed test steps, the invoked test logic methods (bindings) and the execution time for longer operations.
+You can configure the information displayed in the test output.

-The test can also fail because some parts of the test logic (bindings) were not implemented yet (or configured improperly).
-This is reported by default with the “inconclusive” result.
-You can change how SpecFlow should behave in this case.
-See <runtime> configuration element.
+A test can fail if the test logic (bindings) have not yet been implemented (or are configured improperly).
+By default, this is reported as an “inconclusive” result, although you can configure how SpecFlow behaves in this case.

-Just like with normal unit tests, you can also ignore a SpecFlow test.
-This can be done by marking the scenario with the
+Just like with normal unit tests, you can also ignore SpecFlow tests.
+To do so, tag the feature or scenario with the

 @ignore tag.
-Don't forget that ignoring a test will not solve the problem... ;-)
+Don't forget that ignoring a test will not solve any problems with your implementation... ;-)